HirziDevs/PteroStats/README.md

 <img alt="Blacklist Config" src="https://usercontent.catto.pictures/hirzi/85b6a9b1-8ec9-4395-b5b1-6f85d3f52162.png" width="400"/>

-## The node is online but the embed is read as offline
+## Reporting a Bug

-If you having this issue, you can enable `log_error` on the config file and report it to our discord server at [Support Server](https://discord.gg/zv6maQRah3)
+Enable `log_error` in the `config.yml` file and check the console for the error message.
+After that, report it to our Discord server at [Support Server](https://discord.gg/zv6maQRah3).

 ## Links